 There are many offices, schools, and colleges at the university that conduct global, credit-bearing, teaching activities, such as taking Cornell students abroad through an excursion as part of a course, or teaching an entire course abroad.
 Some examples of Cornell's global teaching activities can be found by searching the class roster and filtering by "location."

 Operational considerations for credit-bearing teaching activities are a part of standard course- or program-approval processes on campus and need to be reviewed carefully.
-The answers to the questions in the Introduction page, and more specifically, the considerations listed below, should prove useful when planning a teaching activity abroad.
+The answers to the questions in the Introduction to planning activities abroad page, and more specifically the considerations listed below, should prove useful when planning a teaching activity abroad.

-- Determination of what type of legal registration (and/or registration with other host country authorities) is required
+- Determining what type of legal registration (and/or registration with other host country authorities) is required

 - Collaboration agreements or Memoranda of Agreement (MOAs) with local institutions

 - Compliance with local employment and contractor services laws

 - Effects of currency exchange rates on program budgets

 - Ensuring the health, safety, and security of participants

 - Ensuring availability of funds in-country for local expenses

 - Visa and work permit requirements in-country for participants